LibrePCB/LibrePCB/dev/doxygen/pages/code_style_guide.md

   script `./dev/format_code.sh` to format all files which are modified compared to the `master` branch (this avoids formatting of files other than the ones you modified).
+- If your operating system does not ship clang-format version 6, you can also run the formatter in a Docker container by using the `./dev/format_code.sh --docker` command.

 # General {#doc_code_style_guide_general}